The Bookshop @ St. Stephen's

-Stop by the bookstore located in St. Stephen's parish office.
-This store is a natural outgrowth of the growing demand by our parishioners and visitors for books, from originally stocking works by visiting authors, to offering books recommended by clergy and staff, to Advent and Lenten selections and books for various groups and classes.
-In addition to a wonderful selection of books, the store offers St. Stephen’s Blend coffee, olive oil from the Middle East, candles, notecards and prayer beads.
+Have you visited our Bookshop lately?
+Located right in St. Stephen's parish office, this store is a natural outgrowth of growing demand by our parishioners and visitors.
+Originally stocking works by visiting authors, we are continually expanding our selection and now offer books recommended by clergy and staff, Advent, Lenten, and Easter selections, and books for various groups and classes.
+We have flourishing poetry and fiction sections as well.
+In addition to books, the store offers St. Stephen’s Blend coffee, olive oil from the Middle East, icons, greeting cards and prayer beads.
 Staff members in the office can help you with your purchases during regular office hours, 8:30 a.m.-4:30 p.m., Monday through Friday, but the shop is open anytime the church is open.
-In addition, a selection of items from the bookstore is available in the Large Fellowship Hall on Sundays.
+A selection of items from the bookshop is also available in the Large Fellowship Hall on Sundays.

 Two St. Stephen's CD's are available in the bookshop, both for $15 per copy (or buy a set for $25).
 "An Unexpected Christmas" is the 2010 release by the Virginia Girls Choir and Ana Hernandez.
 "Sanctuary" is the 2012 CD by St. Stephen's Compline choir; read more here.